Terrastories/terrastories/map/README.md

 ## Default Setup

-By default, we make use of Protomap's free non-commercial API which provides vector map tiles in tilejson format.
-This is not configured in this folder.

-For running environments that have local access to `localhost`, we provide a pre-packaged protomaps style using .pmtiles.
-These are automatically downloaded when you setup Terrastories for the first time when you run `bin/setup`.
+By default, we utilize our default Terrastories map package using the protomaps .pmtiles single-file commpressed archive.
+This is setup automatically when Terrastories is setup with `bin/setup`.

-If you wish to utilize the local .pmtiles, update the `.env` to:
+If you do not wish to run `bin/setup`, you can manually download and place the required files accordingly:

-1. Stop any running containers: `docker compose stop`
-1. Comment out the `TILESERVER_URL` and add a Protomaps API key (free to obtain).
-1. Uncomment `USE_PROTOMAPS`
-1. Uncomment `OFFLINE_MAPSTYLE`, leaving the default value `terrastories-default`
-1. Save the file.
-1. Recreate your web container: `docker compose create web --force-recreate`
-1. And reboot your services: `docker compose up`

-## Self-Hosted Online Tiles
+- Download [`tiles.pmtiles`](https://t.ly/OTZpR) and place in `terrastories-map/tiles.pmtiles`.
+- Download [protomaps basemaps fonts and sprites](https://github.com/protomaps/basemaps-assets/), and place them in their respective folders `terrastories-map/fonts` and `terrastories-map/sprites`.

+If you have prior configuration in `.env` that configures an offline tileserver or mapbox, you'll need to remove that configuration before you can load our map package.

+1. Ensure any Map related configuration in `.env` is commented out, including:
+    - `TILESERVER_URL`
+    - `OFFLINE_MAP_STYLE` that is set to something other than `terrastories-map`
+    - `MAPBOX_ACCESS_TOKEN` or `DEFAULT_MAPBOX_TOKEN`
+    - `MAPBOX_STYLE` or `DEFAULT_MAP_STYLE`
+1. Set `OFFLINE_MAP_STYLE` to `terrastories-map`
+1. If your server is currently running, recreate your web container: `docker compose up --force-recreate -d web` for the changes to take effect.
+Otherwise, your new configuration will be loaded on your next boot.

+## Custom Map Package

 If you are setting up Terrastories for self-hosting in online environments, you will need to provide your own map tiles.
 Instructions for how to set up your Terrastories instance can be found in [our docs](https://docs.terrastories.app/).

+Once configured, set `OFFLINE_MAP_STYLE` to your custom map package name (e.g. `terrastories-map`) and recreate your web container.